 I also have a couple different kinds of smart plugs.
 They are great for instantly adding app and voice control to lamps, fans, and pretty much anything else you can think to plug in.

-My Belkin Wemo Mini Smart Plugs work with Alexa, so it's really easy to control connected devices.
+These Belkin Wemo WiFi Smart Plugs work with Alexa, so it's really easy to control connected devices.
 I have a turntable paired with a set of powered speakers in my library.
 But I found it annoying to constantly reach behind the turntable and the speakers to turn them on.
 So I plugged the speakers, turntable, and a set of under-shelf lights into a power strip, which I then plugged into my Wemo (named "Vinyl" in the Wemo app).
 Now, if I want to listen to a record, I just ask Alexa to turn it on for me.
 Or, I pull up "vinyl" on the screen of my Brilliant control (more on that shortly).

 Keep in mind that every device you plug into a power strip this way will count toward the limit of the smart plug it's connected to — so don't overload it by plugging in a lot of power-hungry things.

 An alternative is to replace the entire wall switch with a Wi-Fi connected one.
 Some even add dimming functionality to the connected bulbs in addition to app control.
 Others — like Brilliant — can do even more.

 Brilliant is a wall-mounted touchscreen that has built-in Amazon Alexa and can control loads of smart home gear and Sonos speakers.
 This is a great way to share access with guests or members of the household who don’t need or want all the apps on their phones.
 I installed two of them in my home, so check out my full review on them here if you want to know more.